jonny11299/dashboard/README.md

 'npm run tauri dev'

 You may need to install Rust, specifically if you get an error message like 'failed to run "cargo metadata" command to get workspace directory ...
-No such file or directory
+No such file or directory'

 in that case, install Rust via: